Updated: January 2025 | Author: Dr. Khushbu Jain | Reviewed by: Dr. Anant Bagul (Orthopedic surgeon and stemcell specialist)

 Let’s shift our focus to foods that can support the development and health of autistic children.
 These foods address specific nutritional needs and promote brain function.

-Examples of probiotic food include- Curd, fermented food like idli and dhokla which are good for the neuro and gastric health of the autistic child
+Examples of probiotic food include curd and fermented food like idlis and dhoklas, which are good for the neuro and gastrointestinal health of the autistic child.

 Bananas, fish, and peanuts are rich in vitamin B6 and spinach, cashews and almonds are rich in magnesium.